pfrankov/js-best-practices/README.md

 ```

+#### Never use stylinters
+JShint, ESLint are both created by the devil himself.
+Just never use it, it breaks our "best practices".

 ## Contributing
 Please feel free to extend this list of new "best" practices in JavaScript.
 Pull Requests are welcomed!